traefik/traefik/docs/content/contributing/building-testing.md

 Test success
 ```

-For development purposes, you can specify which tests to run by using:
+For development purposes, you can specify which tests to run by using (only works the `test-integration` target):

 ```bash
 # Run every tests in the MyTest suite